RuiRomano/workshops-pbinextstep2025/labs/lab1/lab1.md

 ### Steps

-1. Open the workshop workspace in Fabric.
+1. Open the created Fabric workspace.
 2. Create a new report from a semantic model in the workspace.
    ![workspace new report](resources/img/workspace-newreport.png)
 3. Save the report and name it `NewReportFromService`
-4. Open **Microsoft Fabric extension** in Visual Studio Code and navigate to the workspace.
+4. Open **Microsoft Fabric extension** in **Visual Studio Code** and navigate to the workspace.
 5. Right-click the report `NewReportFromService` and select **Open in Explorer**

    ![microsoft fabric extension open in explorer](resources/img/microsoftFabric-openinexplorer.png)

-6. If successfull, Visual Studio Code will open the downloaded item folder
+6. If successfull, **Visual Studio Code** will open the downloaded item folder.
-7. Go to windows explorer and open the `NewReportFromService.Report/definition.pbir` file with **Power BI Desktop**
+7. Go to windows explorer and open the `NewReportFromService.Report/definition.pbir` file with **Power BI Desktop**.
+Notice the report created in web is now available for edit in local **Power BI Desktop**.

 > [!TIP]
 > By design when downloading the definition of a report, it always downloads with a `byConnection` configuration in `definition.pbir`.
 But you can easily change it to a `byPath` and target a local semantic model folder.